Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 */
 ```

-Jai has some lower-level write procedures which are declared as #runtime_support(see ??).
-They are defined in modules _Preload_ and *Runtime_Support.jai*, so they don’t need the Basic module.
+Jai has some lower-level write procedures which are defined in modules _Preload_ and *Runtime_Support.jai*, so they don’t need the Basic module.
 You can use these when you don't want to import the _Basic_ module.

 ### 5.7.3 - Printing Unicode
 See *5.9_printing_unicode.jai*: